-Gil is the founder, Chairman of our board of directors, and our Chief Executive Officer.
-Mr. Shwed has been the CEO of Check Point since its inception in 1993.
-Mr. Shwed is considered the inventor of the modern Firewall and holds several patents, including on the company's Stateful Inspection technology.
-Mr. Shwed has received numerous accolades for his individual achievements and industry contributions.
-These include: an honorary Doctor of Science from the Technion - Israel Institute of Technology, recognition from the "World Economic Forum's Global Leader for Tomorrow" for his commitment to public affairs and leadership in areas beyond immediate professional interests, and receiving the Academy of Achievement's Golden Plate Award for his innovative contribution to business and technology.
-Mr. Shwed is also a member of the Board of Trustees of Tel Aviv University.
+Gil Shwed is the founder, Chairman, and Chief Executive Officer.
+Mr. Shwed is considered the inventor of the modern Firewall and authored several patents, such as the company's Stateful Inspection technology.
+Mr. Shwed has received numerous accolades for his individual achievements and industry contributions, including an honorary Doctor of Science from the Technion - Israel Institute of Technology, the World Economic Forum's Global Leader for Tomorrow for his commitment to public affairs and leadership in areas beyond immediate professional interests, and the Academy of Achievement's Golden Plate Award for his innovative contribution to business and technology.
+Mr. Shwed is a member of the Board of Trustees of Tel Aviv University and the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
+He is also a member of the Board of Directors of Yeholot Association Founded by the Rashi Foundation whose charter is, among other things, to reduce the dropout rates in high schools.